 The International Scholars Program provides scholarships up to four qualified young vascular surgeons from countries outside North America.
-The application process for the 2017 program is now closed.
+The application process for the 2018 program is now closed.
 Please revisit this page for the 2019 International Scholars Program.

-Scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2017 Vascular Annual Meeting, to be held May 31 - June 3, 2017 in San Diego, CA.
+Winning scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2018 Vascular Annual Meeting, to be held June 21 - 23, 2018 in Boston, MA.

 Working with a mentor, the scholar will visit clinical, teaching and research programs.
 Visits may be scheduled prior to the Vascular Annual Meeting, post meeting, or a combination of both.
 Scholars will work with mentors to schedule activities.